saabgeek04/SystemsSAC/journal/PAYLOAD.md

 The other issue is failure modes.
 Ideally, the clamps fail shut so that the cargo is locked in place until it reaches its destination, where, upon arrival, it can be removed via a manual override.
 If the clamps were to fail open whilst the car was driving then the payload could be lost, which would mean mission failure

-Steering servos use gears and can be moved pretty well by hand, but ideally I dont need 6 of them, and If I did have 6 they would have to be relatively powerful to keep the payload sercured.
+Steering servos use gears and can be moved pretty well by hand, but ideally I don't need 6 of them, and If I did have 6 they would have to be relatively powerful to keep the payload secured.
 I could also use a set of very small linear actuators, however that would be incredibly complex and silly, as well as very hard to override manually As an engineer, I am required to find an incredibly simple, "why didn't I think of that before" type solution.
 I think said solution will most likely involve springs in some way.

 # Design Process

-I started by thinking about the motion I want the payload to follow when it is loaded and unloaded, and realised that I could get the clamps to follow the payloads motion via pressure, The idea being that the payload pushes the clamps themselves as it goes down, and then the payload can be further locked in place, whether thats via a manual switch or an electronic one, I dont know yet, but it will be whatever suits.
+I started by thinking about the motion I want the payload to follow when it is loaded and unloaded, and realized that I could get the clamps to follow the payloads motion via pressure, The idea being that the payload pushes the clamps themselves as it goes down, and then the payload can be further locked in place, whether thats via a manual switch or an electronic one, I don't know yet, but it will be whatever suits.
 I probably don't need to have remote control over this, but that depends on how well people react.
 Some collaboration with the psychology students may be an order.

 ## Automatic Mechanical Clamping